 Same as TH350.
 Additionally, graduate students will complete the regular weekly assignments plus a graduate individual project.
-Graduate projects may include transposition of a number of songs (perhaps a complete set) into all keys, figured bass realization for a Bach cantata, improvisation of service music (prelude, offertory, interludes, chorale preludes, postlude), multiple re-harmonizations of hymns/chorales for a service, and score reduction and performance of a movement of an orchestral work.
+Graduate projects may include transposition of a number of songs (perhaps a complete set) into all keys, figured bass realization for a Bach cantata, improvisation of service music (prelude, offertory, interludes, chorale preludes, postlude), multiple reharmonizations of hymns/chorales for a service, and score reduction and performance of a movement of an orchestral work.
+Prerequisite: Removal of all theory deficiencies.